ngrok/ngrok-docs/docs/integrations/plivo/webhooks.md

 To register a webhook on your Plivo account follow the instructions below:

-1. Access [Plivo Console](https://console.plivo.com/) and sign in using your Plivo account.
+1. Access the [Plivo Console](https://console.plivo.com/) and sign in using your Plivo account.

 1. On the **Overview** page, click **Messaging** at the left menu, and then click **PHLO** under **Applications**.